What is a good partner for implementing animation?

 Diverse Animation Styles and Their Management

-Process Management and Clarity of Phases
+Process Management and Clarity of Stages

 Understanding the Industry and Target Group